 All children in Dormouse Class are set three core targets as part of their Personal Development Plan.
-This is reviewed termly during the October, February and May half terms so as to account for any skills lapsing during the longer holidays.
-These will have been shared with you during Parents' Evening.
+This plan is reviewed termly during the October, February and May half terms so as to account for any skills lapsing during the longer holidays.
+These will have been shared with you during Parents' Evenings but please feel free to let Laura know if you think of anything you'd like to discuss between times!

 Targets set include a Communication, Personal/Independence and Physical target.
-These generally link to the child's EHCP though occasionally one may be tweaked to account for a developing priority.
+These generally link to your child's EHCP though occasionally one may be tweaked to account for a developing priority.